How to clean Baby’s Ears, Nose, Eyes & Nails

 Your Touch Means So Much More

-Cleaning your little one’s eyes, ears and nose, and caring for his nails, can do much more.
+Cleaning your baby’s eyes, ears and nose, and caring for his nails, can do much more.
 Even these smaller rituals have the power to help you build your bond with your baby.
-Routine touch helps him develop self-confidence and the ability to relate to others, while also nurturing his happy, healthy development.
+Routine touch helps him develop self-confidence and the ability to relate to others, while also nurturing his happy and healthy skin development.

 Before You Get Started, Safety First!